Missile Command: Updated versions

-Enhanced versions of Missile Command were released for the Atari Lynx and Game Boy.

 An updated version called Missile Command 3D was released for the Atari Jaguar in 1995.
 It contains three versions of the game: Classic (a straight port of the arcade game), 3D (graphically upgraded and with a rotating viewpoint), and Virtual.
 It is the only game that works with the virtual reality helmet from Virtuality.

-Hasbro Interactive released a 3D remake of Missile Command for Microsoft Windows and PlayStation in 1999.Missile Command with high-definition graphics was released via Xbox Live Arcade for the Xbox 360 on July 4, 2007.Missile Command was released for the iPhone and iPod Touch for US$5 on September 23, 2008.
+Hasbro Interactive released a 3D remake of Missile Command for Microsoft Windows and PlayStation in 1999.

+A port of Missile Command with high-definition graphics was released via Xbox Live Arcade for the Xbox 360 on July 4, 2007.

+Missile Command was released for the iPhone and iPod Touch for US$5 on September 23, 2008.
 It includes two gameplay modes ("Ultra" and "Classic").

-In March 2020, Atari released a new remake, Missile Command: Recharged, on mobile platforms.
+In March 2020, Atari released a new remake, Missile Command: Recharged, on mobile platforms, the first in the Atari Recharged series.
 On May 27, the remake also made it to Nintendo Switch as well as home computers via Steam, later on released as a launch title on the Atari VCS.

 An updated version of the game was announced in 2018 for the Intellivision Amico.
+While neither the Intellivision Amico version of Missile Command nor the Amico console itself have yet released, a mobile version was announced in late 2023, as part of Intellivision's Amico Home initiative.
+This version was released for Android the same year, with an iOS version being announced for a later release.

 Clones

-Contemporary Missile Command clones include Missile Defense (1981) for the Apple II, Stratos (1982) for the TRS-80, Repulsar (1983) for the ZX Spectrum, and Barrage (1983) for the TI-99/4A.
+Contemporary Missile Command clones include Missile Defense (1981) for the Apple II, Stratos (1982) for the TRS-80, Missile Control (1983) for the BBC Micro, Repulsar (1983) for the ZX Spectrum, and Barrage (1983) for the TI-99/4A.
 Silas Warner programmed the 1980 clone ABM for the Apple II several years before writing Castle Wolfenstein.
-Similarly, John Field programmed the Missile Command-like game ICBM (1981), then went on to create Axis Assassin, one of the first five games published by Electronic Arts.Atomic Command, a clone of Missile Command, is playable on the Pip-Boy interface in the Fallout 4 video game.
+Similarly, John Field programmed the Missile Command-like game ICBM (1981), then went on to create Axis Assassin, one of the first games published by Electronic Arts.